aiis/BannerlordHardmode/README.md

 # A Simple Hardmode for Bannerlord

-This is a simple balancing mod intended to make the game Bannerlord more challenging and provide some strategic depth to the game.
+This is a simple mod intended to make the game Bannerlord more challenging and provide a bit more strategic depth to the game.
+The goal isn't difficulty for the sake of difficulty.
+The goal is to make constantly roaming the countryside with an elite army, kicking everyone's ass without a worry in the world, difficult.

 ### Installation
-1. Download zBannerlordHardmode.zip from [**Releases**](https://github.com/aiis/BannerlordHardmode/releases)
+1. Download zBannerlordHardmode.zip from [**RELEASES**](https://github.com/aiis/BannerlordHardmode/releases)
 2. Unzip file
 3. Drag contents to *YourMountAndBladeInstallation*/Modules folder
 4. Enable in launcher